J05HD/Trillo/README.md

 # Trillo

-One page website for a made up hotel rental company.
+One page website mock-up for a hotel rental company.

 #### Technologies